Stormy Daniels Sues President Trump’s Lawyer, Michael Cohen, For Defamation [Video]

 The fallout from Stormy Daniels’ interview with 60 Minutes has taken a new turn on Monday, March 26.
 As reported by NBC News, Stormy’s lawyer added an amendment to an existing lawsuit, with the latest claims from Stormy’s team alleging that Michael Cohen defamed her by essentially calling her a liar.
 Stormy’s lawyer, Michael Avenatti, has filed the suit against Cohen, President Donald Trump’s lawyer, with the defamation allegations added on Monday.

 Stormy’s attorney filed the new defamation charge against Cohen for his previous denials of the alleged affair between Daniels and Trump in 2006, basically denying the incident happened and calling Stormy a liar, according to Avenatti.
 Cohen’s alleged lie was that an affair between President Donald Trump and Stormy never happened.
-Since Avenatti says that his client did in fact have an adulterous affair with Trump – and can prove it by identifying his “genitalia” if need be, as reported by the Inquisitr – Cohen is the one who allegedly defamed Stormy by claiming she wasn’t telling the truth.
+Since Avenatti says that his client did, in fact, have an adulterous affair with Trump — and can prove it by identifying his “genitalia” if need be, as reported by the Inquisitr — Cohen is the one who allegedly defamed Stormy by claiming she wasn’t telling the truth.

-The additional legal filing happened in a Los Angeles federal court, and took place the day after Stormy’s highly viewed 60 Minutes interview drew 22 million viewers.
-As can be seen in the below tweet from Avenatti, Stormy’s lawyer noted that her 60 Minutes interview enjoyed higher ratings than any of Trump’s Apprentice show ratings, and “crushed” Trump’s November 2016 appearance on 60 Minutes.
+The additional legal filing happened in a Los Angeles federal court and took place the day after Stormy’s 60 Minutes interview drew 22 million viewers.
+As can be seen in the below tweet from Avenatti, Stormy’s lawyer noted that her 60 Minutes interview enjoyed higher ratings than any of Trump’s Apprentice show ratings and “crushed” Trump’s November 2016 appearance on 60 Minutes.

 Since this is what really matters (LOL), the ratings for my client's @stormydaniels appearance on @60minutes last night CRUSHED (BY MILLIONS) any Apprentice show in the last ten years as well as Mr. Trump's Nov 2016 appearance. #priorities https://t.co/JYVODdZKUH